AutoVerse-ai/Verse-library/docs/source/plotting.rst

 """""""""""""""""
 Visualization
 """""""""""""""""
-We implement a plotter for 2D/3D scenarios using `Plotly Open Source Graphing Library for Python <https://plotly.com/python/>`_ and offer some highlevel functions for you to generate plots or animations of the simulation or verfication results.
+Verse has two different sets of visualization functions for generating plots and animations.
+Functions for 2D plots use `Plotly Open Source Graphing Library for Python <https://plotly.com/python/>`_.

 .. contents:: Function list